Overview

 For 2024/25 we targeted two key networks (Northland and Taranaki), where road rebuild programmes are substantial (30 lane kilometres or more).

-Additional capacity was procured through three packages:
+Additional capacity was procured through four packages:

 • Northland - North/West – Far North Roading